Analysis | ‘Hanging chads,’ meet ‘naked ballots’

 Extrapolating that to expected vote totals is speculative but instructive.
 Pennsylvania has not been a heavily vote-by-mail state in the past, with only about 5 percent of ballots generally cast absentee.
 But it has expanded access to absentee ballots, and many more Americans are expected to vote by mail this year than in prior years because of the coronavirus pandemic.

-And Democrats are much more likely to take advantage.
+Democrats are much more likely to take advantage.
 A Quinnipiac University poll this month showed 47 percent of Democrats planned to vote by mail in the November election, compared with just 13 percent of Republicans.
 Other data suggest an even bigger gap, with more than six in 10 Democrats and only one in 10 Trump supporters planning to vote by mail.

 Most Americans want to vote before Election Day, a significant shift from previous years, poll finds